 An Australia where all young people have a pathway to a meaningful and rewarding career.

-To bridge the gap between unemployment and a meaningful career for disadvantaged young Australians.
+To bridge the gap between unemployment and a meaningful career for young Australians facing disadvantage.

 When a young person finishes school in Australia, they’re work-ready, right?
 Sadly, that’s increasingly not the case.
 Employers demand a diverse range and depth of skills – technical and non-technical – which regular school education won’t necessarily cover.
 This is where the Skilling Australia Foundation comes to the fore with our passion for skills-based education.